What is Enterprise Architecture?

 You can create or even generate product-breakdown-structures and work breakdown structures from your solution architecture and provide your stakeholders with interactive click-through roadmaps so their hunger for progress information can be fulfilled any time they want.

-If your business becomes more digital, it is wise to explicit your business in models and data visualizations to get a better grip.
-Creating an enterprise architecture data visualization enables you to communicate about your new business model and accelerate data-driven decision making visualizations.
+If your business becomes more digital, it is wise to express it in models and to visualize data to gain a better grip.
+Creating data visualizations enables you to communicate about your business model and accelerate decision-making in complex environments.

-Enterprise Architectures is created in the Data Visualization tool.
+Intelligent Enterprise Architectures with the Data Visualization tools.

-The professionals for these new types of organizations are called Digital Transformation Architects.
-Digital Businesses have new opportunities for innovation, growth, and thus competitive advantages.
-Transformation architects use enterprise architecture for digital transformations in LMEs and SMEs.
-For that to happen successfully, he must place EA between strategy and transformation.
+The professionals for these new types of organizations are called Digital Architects.
+Digital Ecosystems offer new opportunities for innovation and growth and thus offer competitive advantages.
+Architects use enterprise architecture for digital transformation and digital twins in LMEs and SMEs.
+For that to happen successfully, they must place EA between strategy and transformation.

-Strategists and IT innovation teams are the Digital Architects with exciting times ahead.
-Let us all look forward to the new ventures that will arise.
+Strategists and IT innovation teams are also becoming Digital Architects.
+Exciting times are ahead.
+Let us all look forward to the ventures that will arise.